 Milton Keynes Council

 We work closely with the Revenue & Benefits team and Adult Social Care to support residents of Milton Keynes, providing independent Debt, Budgeting and Benefits advice as well as help with enhancing their digital skills and encouraging the use of on-line tools and services.
-The council continues to support our work with vulnerable adults and funds us to deliver outreach services at groups like The Mix MK.
+The council continues to support our work with vulnerable adults and funds us to deliver outreach services in the community.

 Department of Work and Pensions